Living in Surfers Paradise 2026: The Complete Guide to Gold Coast's Most Iconic Suburb

 Can I rent my Surfers Paradise property on Airbnb?

-It depends on your building's by-laws.
-Many body corporates restrict or prohibit holiday rentals.
-Check your strata title documents before buying.
-If holiday letting is allowed, expect net yields of 4–6% after maintenance and management fees.
-Long-term rentals yield 2.5–3.5%.
+It depends on your building's rules.
+Many body corporates ban holiday rentals.
+Check your strata documents before buying.

 What are the schools like for families in Surfers Paradise?

-Surfers Paradise primary schools are adequate but not standout.
-Many families with school-age children relocate to Robina or Mudgeeraba for better-ranked public schools.
-High school options require a commute to Southport or Ashmore.
-If education is a priority, consider suburbs within 10km rather than beachfront Surfers Paradise.
+Surfers Paradise primary schools are okay but not excellent.
+Many families move to Robina or Mudgeeraba for better schools.
+High schools require trips to Southport or Ashmore.

-How does winning a prize home through a charity lottery affect my tax?
+How does winning a prize home affect my taxes?

-Prize homes are not assessed as income.
-However, you'll pay Capital Gains Tax if you later sell the property for more than its prize value.
-Stamp duty is waived on the initial prize.
-Consult a tax accountant to plan your position before winning.
+Prize homes are not taxed as income.
+You pay Capital Gains Tax if you sell the home for more money later.
+Stamp duty is waived at the start.
+Talk to a tax accountant before you win.

 Is Surfers Paradise safe to live in?